IDF Docker Image

 -w option.
 The

 host.docker.internal is a special Docker DNS name to access the host.
-This can be replaced with host IP if necessary.
+This can be replaced with a host IP if necessary.

-The Dockerfile in ESP-IDF repository provides several build arguments which can be used to customize the Docker image:
+The Docker file in ESP-IDF repository provides several build arguments which can be used to customize the Docker image:

 git clonecommand using the

 --branchargument.
-Default is
+The default is